'Never confuse decency with weakness': Outgoing CLC secretary-treasurer Barbara Byers advises women

 I don't remember a lot of pushback about me being a woman, more me being evaluated on my skills.
 I don't remember a lot of that, but I certainly know that it was there for some people in all of the positions I've run for, and it continues to be there for women.
 We've made huge strides, but women's voices are still heard differently.
 They are still not as valued as they need to be.

-Can you givesome examples of ways that women's voices are still heard differently today?
+Can you give some examples of ways that women's voices are still heard differently today?

 The labour movement is not unlike society generally that when a woman speaks in a meeting, she's not necessarily listened to.
 If she offers ideas, and a man comes along later and offers the same idea, just in different words, oftentimes he doesn't acknowledge that his idea is building on hers, … Some of the raw sexism that was [present] in my early years is not there; some of it may have gone underground a bit.
 We should never take away from the incredible work and the incredible advancements that have been made in the last 30 years I've been involved.
 There have been incredible advances for women.
 And there have been incredible advances for equity-seeking groups.
 That doesn't mean that the job is finished yet.